 Bad debts are written off when identified.
 If a provision for impairment has been recognised in relation to a loan, write-offs for bad debts are made against the provision.
-If no provision for impairment has previously been recognised, write-offs for bad debts are recognised as expenses in the income statement.
+If no provision for impairment has previously been recognised, write-offs for bad debts are recognised as expenses.